thindil/nish/README.md

 * `getOption [option name]`: get the value of the selected shell's option.
 * `answer [text]`: set the answer for the shell.
 At this moment, used only in `info` call from the shell.
-* `addCommand [command name]`: add the new command to the shell.
+* `addCommand [command name] ?subcommand? ?subcommand? ...`: add the new command to the shell.
 The name must be unique.
 The command will not be added if there is registered the shell's command with that name.
 If you want to replace an existing command, use call `replaceCommand` (see below).
 Commands named *exit*, *set*, *unset* and *cd* can't be added.
+Optional arguments subcommand are names of the command's subcommands used in the commands' completion system.
 * `deleteCommand [command name]`: remove the selected command from the shell.
   The name must be a name of an existing shell's command.
 * `replaceCommand [command name]`: replace the selected command with code from